Toxic Mother-In-Law: 5 Years Later

 For me, it was accepting the status quo without ever expecting it to change.
 This is the path of least resistance, the one I took because it offered some peace of mind.
 "Take your situation philosophically, treat it with humor and find comfort in the fact that other people love and accept you" was my mantra to those with a toxic MIL problem.

-As it says in the article, "she will never accept you, and you can never have a relationship with her."
+As I wrote before, "she will never accept you, and you can never have a relationship with her."

 The Glimmer of Hope